 Subathon is a new type of broadcast on the Twitch platform that is gaining virality.
-As part of such a challenge, the stream time is extended with each subscription - and can last forever.
-Why users are interested in this type of entertainment and why bloggers conduct "endless" broadcasts - Let's find out together.
+As part of such a challenge, the stream time is extended with each subscription, and it can last forever.
+Why are users interested in this type of entertainment, and why do bloggers conduct "endless" broadcasts?
+Let's find out together.

-Famous Twitch streamer Ludwig Agren launched an "endless" broadcast.
-The live broadcast was launched on a particular date and was still going on, for five days.
-Agren shows the audience his whole life: he plays video games, cooks, watches movies and even sleeps.
+Famous Twitch streamer, Ludwig Agren, launched an "endless" broadcast.
+The live broadcast was launched on March 14, 2021, and ended after 31 days on April 13, 2021.
+Agren showed the audience his lifestyle: he played video games, cooked, watched movies, and even slept.

-This type of content is called "subathon" on Twitch - at this time, the streamer is engaged in certain activities, thereby urging viewers to subscribe to the channel.
-Some set different goals for themselves, such as getting a certain number of subscribers.
-Check Twitch channel of Ludwig - His genius strategy helped him to gain organic reach to 3.1 million subs.
+This type of content is called "subathon" on Twitch.
+During this time, the streamer is engaged in certain activities, thereby, urging viewers to subscribe to the channel.
+Some streamers set different goals for themselves, such as getting a certain number of subscribers.
+Check the Twitch channel of Ludwig - His genius strategy helped him to gain an organic reach of up to 3.1 million subs.

-Agren has introduced rules that support his broadcast: each new subscription adds an additional 10 seconds to the time of the live broadcast.
-The streamer himself notes that, according to his calculations, the broadcast should have lasted a day, a maximum of two.
-However, five days have passed, and his broadcast has become one of the most popular on the platform.
+Agren introduced rules that supported his broadcast, and each new subscription added an additional 10 seconds to the time of the live broadcast.
+The streamer himself notes that, according to his calculations, the broadcast should have lasted a day or a maximum of two.
+However, 31 days went past and his broadcast has become one of the most popular on the platform.
 Every day, Agren's channel attracts thousands of people who force him to continue streaming.

-Twitch's head of marketing was in awe of this idea.
-The idea is that many users participate in the broadcast at once and they can influence the content that the streamer offers them.
-And this kind of entertainment will continue to develop.
-The person who consumes the content is able not only to influence the streamer, but also directly dictate what needs to be done.
+Twitch's head of marketing was in awe of the idea that many users can participate in a broadcast at once and influence the content that the streamer offers them.
+This kind of entertainment will continue to develop due to the ingenuity and creativity involved.
+The person who consumes the content is able not only to influence the streamer, but also to directly dictate what needs to be done.

 Agren's stream is a confirmation that bloggers are trying to monetize most of their lives.
 Such broadcasts help create a stronger bond between the streamer and their subscribers, who often see subathon as a way to communicate collectively.